DontBlameMe99/Tick-Tones/README.md

 To install sounds, which you will hear when a checkbox is checked, you can either:

-- Download sounds from the [assets](https://github.com/DontBlameMe99/Tick-Tones/tree/master/assets) folder.
+- Download sounds from the [assets](https://github.com/DontBlameMe99/Tick-Tones/tree/master/assets) folder (curated by us).
-- Find and download your own sounds
+- Find and download your own sounds (for example using YouTube, [Pixabay](https://pixabay.com/sound-effects/search/click/) or any other source)

 One important note: